sensebox/MCU-S2-circuitpython-examples/README.md

 4. Update the README.md file with a brief description of your example.
 5. Submit a pull request.

+## Back to Arduino
+If you want to go back to Arduino, you can use the [flash-arduino.uf2](./assets/flash-arduino.uf2) file to flash the Arduino bootloader to your CircuitPython-compatible device.
+To do so, enter the bootloader and drag the `flash-arduino.uf2` file onto the device.

 ## License

 This repository is licensed under the [MIT License](LICENSE).